fleuralice/discord-docs/README.md

 [How scary!!!~](https://docs.helvetica.moe) I thought I was safe!!
 Maybe if enough people contribute we can exorcise the ghosts?

 There's still a lot to do and ghosts are a moving target, after all.
+There are a couple major things left:

+- automatically know when documentation is missing
+- automatically know when keys are redundent

+Additionally, a lot of work has to be done to figure out constraints on fields and on objects generally (e.g. ADTs).
+Additionally, work needs to be done to add gateway events and REST routes.

 ##### Latest commit from the documentation